spectraphilic/wsn_riot/README.md

     # Don't print the boot message "main(): This is RIOT! ..."
     CFLAGS="-DCONFIG_SKIP_BOOT_MSG"

-Curently our datalogger is based on the Feather M0 Adalogger board, with the LoRa and the RTC wings.
-So you should build with this configuration:
+Curently our datalogger is based on the LoRa-E5 mini board.
+So you should build with this
+configuration:

     USEMODULE="ds3231 sx1276" make -C apps/wsn-shell flash term